kubewarden/kubewarden-controller/docs/rfcs/rfc/0009-audit-checks.md

 A background audit checks consist of the following steps:
 1. Get information about which policies have audit checks enabled
-2. Get the resources configured in the policies with audit checks enabled
+2. Get the resources configured in the policies with audit checks enabled.
+For `AdmissionPolicies` it will check resources within its namespace.
+For 'ClusterAdmissionPolicies' it will check in all the cluster or use the `namespaceSelector` filter if present.
 3. Request the policy evaluation for all resources to the `PolicyServer`
 4. Aggregate all the policies validation results
 5. Publish a `PolicyReport` per namespace with the aggregated results and the `ClusterPolicyReport`.

 In step 2, after fetching the resources for the first time,  they will be stored in a cache and used again in futures audit checks until the *time to live* period expired.